ryanwentzel/ryanlwentzel.com/collections/_articles/2024-05-03-the-undoing-of-death.md

 ---
 *The following is from a [sermon]({% link _sermons/2024-04-05-unbelievable-easter-2024.md %}) I preached on Easter Sunday in 2024.*

 Death is a hideous monster dogging our steps.
 It casts a black shadow over everything.
 It devours everything and everyone we love.
 But the resurrection of Jesus Christ means the undoing of Death.
-The risen Jesus dealt a death blow to Death.
+The risen Jesus dealt Death a death blow.
 His resurrection was the beginning of the end for Death.

 Yes, we still die.
 And even on this side of Jesus's resurrection, death is something to grieve.
 But here's the thing, Death no longer has the final word.
 Death will not win.
 Not ultimately.
 Not in the end.